 Ten key questions and actions to tackle ransomware in critical infrastructure

 Critical infrastructure assets are high value targets for state-based cyber espionage and asymmetric warfare, and increasingly, active ransomware criminal groups.
 Aided by rapid digitisation, 2020 was characterised by a significant increase in cyber-criminal activity, in particular ransomware attacks.
-Research indicates a seven-fold rise in ransomware attacks over the first half of 2020.
+But can ransomware groups disrupt electricity supply and other essential services in their escalating quest to earn larger rewards?

-Indeed, all our essential services are increasingly at risk, as a successful cyber attack on critical infrastructure can:
+The capability for severe and widespread disruption is quite clear.
+Indeed, all our essential services are increasingly at risk, as a successful cyber attack on critical infrastructure can :